kingdavid6336/samples/balance-transfer-node/README.md

 This page provides an overview to Xooa Balance-Transfer-Node Smart Contract functionalities written.

-This smart contract runs on `Hyperledger Fabric` and is written in `Node.js`.
+This smart contract runs on `Hyperledger Fabric` and is written in `JavaScript`.

 Originally created by IBM and forked from [here](https://github.com/hyperledger/fabric-samples).